18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Marrakech Food Market by Authentic Food Quest

-What makes Marrakech a foodie destination is the aromatic and intriguing North African cuisine infused with subtle spices.
+What makes Marrakech a culinary capital is the aromatic and intriguing North African cuisine infused with subtle spices.

 The best places to enjoy classic Moroccan dishes are the open-air markets at Djemaa El Fna square.